Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

 ## Pusher
-* [Pusher](https://pusher.com/) is help to pushing messages from server side to client-side On the server side you want to install ```npm i pusher ```
+* [Pusher](https://pusher.com/) is help to push messages from the server side to client-side On the server side you want to install ```npm i pusher ```

 ```typescript